🆚 Cookies vs. TLS

 Determined by the number of sites in each category.

-TLS is more popular among sites focused on business, marketing and merchandising, and online shopping, while Cookies is more commonly used on travel sites.
+TLS is more popular among sites focused on business, online shopping, and education and reference, while Cookies is more commonly used on travel sites.

 Business